Our bottom line

 M&S states that it will undertake a credit register search and view your credit score as part of the application.
 Meanwhile, it requires applicants to be UK residents and be aged 18 or over.

-Is the M&S Shopping Plus Card right for you?
+Is the M&S Shopping Plus Credit Card a good choice for you?

-The M&S Shopping Plus Card is a great all-rounder.
-However, if you are not fussed about having the combination of both 0% purchases and balance transfer periods, then there are other cards out there that will be more suited to your needs.
+The M&S Shopping Plus Credit Card is a great all-rounder.
+However, if you are not fussed about having the combination of both 0% purchases and balance transfer periods, then there are other cards out there that may be more suited to your needs.